Melissa Reeves is a speaker working with Kirkland Productions through Safe & Sound Schools.

 This two-day workshop provides school-based mental health professionals and other school crisis intervention team members with the knowledge necessary to meet the mental health needs of students and staff following a school-associated crisis event.
 With updated research and crisis intervention strategies, this workshop teaches participants how to prevent and prepare for psychological trauma, reaffirm both the physical health of members of the school community and students’ perceptions that they are safe and secure, evaluate the degree of psychological trauma, respond to the psychological needs of members of the school community, and examine the effectiveness of school crisis intervention and recovery efforts.
 This workshop is an excellent course for all mental health professionals in your district who provide mental health crisis intervention services.

-Dr. Reeves is available for panel events and discussions and presents on many other topics including Threat Assessment Management, Cognitive Behavioral Therapy, PTSD in school-aged children, Helping Children and Adolescents Cope with Grief, Loss, and Mourning, Bi-Polar and Depressive Disorders in School-Aged Children, The DSM-5, and more.
+Dr. Reeves is available for panel events and discussions and presents on many other topics including Threat Assessment Management, PTSD in school-aged children, Helping Children and Adolescents Cope with Grief, Loss, and Mourning, Bi-Polar and Depressive Disorders in School-Aged Children, and more.
 If you are interested in a specific topic, please inquire.

 Dr. Melissa Reeves is a charismatic and motivational speaker who challenges both educators and policymakers to find ways to make our schools a safer place to be.
 Her knowledge and expertise within the areas of crisis prevention and intervention and suicide and threat assessments clearly define her as an expert in these fields.
 By using her own personal stories and experience, the information she presents to an audience is relevant, meaningful, and, most importantly, inspiring.
 She is a change-agent for both our schools and our communities.

 Lisa J. Bernard, Ed.
 S., School Psychologist, II Fort Mill School District, SC